Barzoius/Barzoius/README.md

 **`C++ beginner and Rust enjoyer`**

-Barzoius is a just a nickname :D, my real name is Rareș.
+Barzoius is a just a nickname, my real name is Rareș.
 Not much to say about myself yet, I rly like C++ and physics.

    <p align="left">